-This toolkit covers a number of topics related to citizen science.
+This toolkit covers a number of topics related to community science.
 Learning outcomes include:

-Learn about citizen science for urban biodiversity, why these initiatives are important, and how they relate to urban biodiversity in a changing climate.
-Learn about key takeaways from applied student-led research on citizen science at UBC, and how it can apply to landscape planning & design.
+Learn about community science for urban biodiversity, why these initiatives are important, and how they relate to urban biodiversity in a changing climate.
+Learn about key takeaways from applied student-led research on community science at UBC, and how it can apply to landscape planning & design.

-Learn about the steps and principles to develop or participate in a citizen science project.
+Learn about the steps and principles to develop or participate in a community science project.

-About Citizen Science
+About Community Science

-What is Community and Citizen Science?
+What is Community (and Citizen) Science?